Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

 - `data/prompts.csv`: File that shows the wording of the different prompt techniques tested.
 - `data/ranger.rds`: R-Object containing the RF models.
 - `data/signal.rds`: R-Object containing signal words for the RF models.
-- `data/raw_texts.csv`: CSV file containing the documents to be evaluated
+- `data/raw_texts.csv`: CSV file containing the documents to be evaluated.
 - `GPT_inference.ipynb`: Jupyter Notebook that was used to obtain the predicition of the GPT models GPT-4o, GPT-4-1106-preview, GPT-4-turbo, and GPT-3.5.-turbo-0125.
 - `LLaMA_inference.ipynb`: Jupyter Notebook used to obtain the predictions of LLaMA-3-8B and LLaMA-3-70B.
 - `Mistral_inference.ipynb`: Jupyter Notebook for running inference using the Mistral models open-mistral-7b, open-mixtral-8x22b, and mistral-large-latest.